-- (a) Each operator shall ensure that the performance data contained in the AFM, RFM, or other authorised source is used to determine compliance with the appropriate requirements of Subpart 8.7. - (b) When applying performance data, each person performing calculations shall account for all factors that significantly affect the performance of the aircraft configuration, including, but not limited to: mass of the aeroplane, the operating procedures, the pressure-altitude appropriate to the elevation of the aerodrome, the ambient temperature, the wind, the runway slope, and surface conditions of the runway i.e., environmental conditions, snow, slush, water, ice, for landplanes, water surface condition for seaplanes, and the operation of any system or systems that may have an adverse effect on performance. - (c) The factors described in subpart (b) of the aircraft performance calculations shall be taken into account directly as operations parameters or indirectly by means of allowances or margins, which may be provided in the design performance limits or in the terms of the AOC in accordance with which the aeroplane is being operated.
+- (a) Each operator shall ensure that the performance data contained in the Aircraft Flight Manual, Rotorcraft Flight Manual, or other authorised source is used to determine compliance with the appropriate requirements of 8.7 of this part. - (b) When applying performance data, each person performing calculations shall account for all factors that significantly affect the performance of the aircraft configuration, including, but not limited to, the: - (1) Mass of the aeroplane; - (2) Operating procedures; - (3) Pressure-altitude appropriate to the elevation of the aerodrome; - (4) Runway slope; - (5) Ambient temperature; - (6) Wind; - (7) Surface conditions of the runway at the expected time of use (e.g., the presence of snow, slush, water and/or ice for landplanes, water surface condition for seaplanes); and - (8) Operation of any system or systems that may have an adverse effect on performance. - (c) The factors described in paragraph 8.7.1.3(b) of this subsection shall be taken into account directly as operations parameters or indirectly by means of allowances or margins, that may be provided in the design performance limits or in the terms of the AOC in accordance with which the aeroplane is being operated.